bhelx/bhelx.simst.im/_posts/2023-01-01-why-webassembly.md

 ## Why we need Wasm

 There are a few things that make Wasm different than say, the Java bytecode, but I want to focus on what I think is the most compelling: Sandboxing.
-By default, Wasm programs have no capabilities unless explicitlyexplicitly  granted to them by the host.
+By default, Wasm programs have no capabilities unless explicitly granted to them by the host.
 The program's memory access is contained to a contiguous block of linear memory.

 It can give you a similar level of isolation as an operating system with the lightweight nature of a thread.